cdgyp/sparsity/README.md

 The results can be found under `runs/imagenet1k/from_scratch/`, where `sparsified` and `vanilla` hold results of modified and vanilla models.

-To finetuning from scratch, first select a checkpoint from vanilla training.
+To finetune from sparsity, first select a checkpoint from vanilla training.
 For example, `runs/imagenet1k/from_scratch/vanilla/*/save/checkpoint.pth` is the newest checkpoint.
 Copy it to `runs/finetuning/start/start.pth`.
 Then run the following commands:
 ```bash
 MODELS=sparsified codes/scripts/imagenet1k/finetuning.sh --title finetuning
 MODELS=vanilla codes/scripts/imagenet1k/finetuning.sh --title finetuning